From Sonic Retro

 Sonic Advance offers multiple game modes for up to four players using Game Link Cables.
 If there are three or more players in Multi-Pak modes, players can choose to enable team play, in which they can play 2-on-1, 3-on-1, or 2-on-2.
 Playing in team play will enable special character-specific actions:

-- Sonic: When Sonic is spinning in place and a teammate touches him from behind, they will receive a speed boost.
+- Sonic: When Sonic is charging a Spin Dash and a teammate touches him from behind, they will receive a speed boost.

 - Tails: Tails can airlift a teammate much like he can in Sonic the Hedgehog 3.
 The teammate being carried can freely jump off with .